cjfit/noinject/README.md

 5. Navigate to any website to see Ward in action (for testing, go to your spam email box or if you're feeling very daring visit online known malicious sites from abuse.ch: https://urlhaus.abuse.ch/browse.php?search=url_status:online&page=1
 6. To see Ward scanning details, click the red shield icon in your Chrome extensions toolbar.
+> Scan failed?
+Click the "rescan" button in the Ward extensions toolbar to retry.

 ## Overview